 - Be Careful What You Wish For: As Rebecca's drug takes effect on Angel, he realizes she's trying to make him turn into Angelus so he'll turn around and sire her.
 Furious, Angel grabs a blood pack from his fridge and sprays it into her mouth to give her "a taste" of what she's in for.
 Naturally, once Angelus is in control, Rebecca flees in terror from the murderous nutcase she just let loose.

 - Bread, Eggs, Milk, Squick: An alarmed Cordelia confides to Wesley that Rebecca has been "real gabby, asking questions about Angel".
 Wesley asks what sort of questions.Cordy: Oh, you know, where does Angel hail from, whats his favorite color, what kind of aftershave he wears, the exact specific details on how someone could make themselves into a vampire.

-- Breaking Speech: Angel to Rebecca, and Angelus to Wes and Cordy.
+- Break Them by Talking: Angel does this to Rebecca, and Angelus does this to Wes and Cordy.

 - Brutal Honesty: Angelus as always; lampshaded by Cordelia at the end, who points out that she deserves such honesty from her friends too.

-- Chekhov's Gunman: Oliver Simon, the talent agent who gave Angel his card in the premiere episode "City Of" in the belief that he was an aspiring actor.
+- Chekhov's Gunman: Oliver Simon, the talent agent who gave Angel his card in the premiere episode "City of" in the belief that he was an aspiring actor, reappears representing Rebecca.

 - Couldn't Find a Pen: Averted; Angel can tell instantly that the stalker's letter isn't written in blood.

 - Crazy-Prepared: Cordelia for Angelus's return; she has the water in her drink bottle blessed by a local priest at regular intervals.
 Turns out she's bluffing, but it sounds good.

-- Cut the Juice / Darkness Equals Death: Angelus kills the lights like he did in BtVS "Innocence" before making his appearance before Cordy and Wes.
+- Darkness Equals Death: Angelus kills the lights like he did in BtVS "Innocence" before making his appearance before Cordy and Wes.

 - Decapitation Presentation: Angelus worries that no-one will believe he's killed anyone famous; he suggests cutting off Rebecca's head and putting it on a pike like in the olden days.